Skip to main content

 Phase 5: Legacy Deprecation

-Goal: After sufficient migration, deprecate WAX NFT support.
+Goal: After the migration window, formally sunset WAX NFT support.

 2. Stop minting new NFTs on WAX

-4. WAX bridge remains operational for claims but no new locks
+4. WAX bridge remains operational for late migrators

 Metadata Mapping